 Health journal Lancet has highlighted how high levels of fluoride from contaminated groundwater is putting Indians at risk of fluorosis.
 Additionally, Navneet Mishra of Gujarat-based INREM foundation, explains the geoscience behind the fluoride contamination: “The more dependent we are on groundwater and dig deeper into the earth seeking water, the greater is the fluoride-related risk.”

 Mishra adds that fluoride removes calcium from the body, which leads to ailments such as dental and skeletal fluorosis.
-If pregnant women drink fluoride-contaminated water, it can pose a threat to the child, as well.“After a certain age, there's no solution to fluorosis.
-Even among kids in the age group of 0 to 6 years, issues related to fluoride become worse as they grow older,” he stresses.
+If pregnant women drink fluoride-contaminated water, it can pose a threat to the child, as well.

 The World Health Organisation set the safe limit of fluoride in drinking water for humans at 1.5 PPM (parts per million).
 However, in Ghadbhad, the level of fluoride in the drinking water is 14.9 PPM — nearly 10 times the limit — according to a research.